samuelvanderwaal/metaboss/docs-src/src/collections.md

         Token Metadata            |     IncorrectOwner: Incorrect account owner
 ```

-which means these items cannot be migrated over as they must have the same update authority as all items in the collection must have the same update authority as the Parent NFT.
+which means these items cannot be migrated over as all items in the collection must have the same update authority as the Parent NFT.